-This project is concerned with the problem of learning sequentially, adaptively and in partial information on an uncertain environment.
-In this setting, the learner collects sequentially and actively the data, which is not available before-hand in a batch form.
-The process is as follows: at each time t, the learner chooses an action and receives a data point, that depends on the performed action.
-The learner collects data in order to learn the system, but also to achieve a goal (characterized by an objective function) that depends on the application.
-In this project, we will aim at solving this problem under general objective functions, and dependency in the data collecting process – exploring variations of the so-called bandit setting which corresponds to this problem with a specific objective function.
+We consider the problem of learning sequentially, adaptively and on the basis of partial information in an uncertain environment.
+In this setting, the learner sequentially and actively collects the data, which is not available beforehand, in a batch form.
+Here, ‘batch form' means that the amount of available data is enormous (large scale setting).
+The process is as follows: at each time t, the learner chooses an action and receives a data point that depends on the performed action.
+The most basic problem of that form is known under the term multi-armed bandits problem [1,2].

 Vernade, C., Carpentier, A., Lattimore, T., Zappella, G., Ermis, B. and Brueckner, M. (2020).
 Linear Bandits with Stochastic Delayed Feedback. arXiv:1807.02089